CADViewer/NextCloud/README.md

+# DEPRECATED

+This repository has been deprecated and is no longer maintained.
+We apologize for any inconvenience this may cause.
+We have moved the project to a new repository at https://github.com/CADViewer/NextCloud.
+Please update your bookmarks and references to the new repository.
+The new repository contains the latest updates and bug fixes.
+Thank you for your understanding.

-# CADViewer Integration for NextCloud
+## CADViewer Integration for NextCloud

 To enable viewing of DWG, DXF, DWF and DGN CAD files using ***[CADViewer](https://www.cadviewer.com)***, please proceed as follows: